decaydev/loot/README.md

 ## A simple/fast loot system.

 Why another loot system?
-Because all of the existing loot systems didn't do what we wanted, were 3-4 times as large from a code base perspective, and painfully slow which can have serious impact on server performance which results in a negative experience for players.
+Because all of the existing loot systems didn't do what we wanted, were 3-4 times as large from a code base perspective, and all were painfully slow which can have serious impact on server performance which results in a negative player experience.
+Less is more!

 We wanted the following attributes to ensure performance: